Published May 7, 2026 4 Min Read

 How to check survey number online?

-4. View details such as ownership, land type, area, maps, and land status
+• View land details including owner name, land type, area, maps, and current land status

 Major online land record portals in India